LoicMasure/ASCAD/Readme.md

 The trained models can be tested using the [ASCAD_test_models.py](ASCAD_test_models.py) script.

-The script computes the **ranking** of the real key byte among the 256 possible candidate bytes depending on the number of attack traces the trained model takes as input for prediction: this is a classical classification algorithm efficiency check in SCA (see the article ["Study of Deep Learning Techniques for Side-Channel Analysis and Introduction to ASCAD Database"](https://eprint.iacr.org/2018/053.pdf) for a more formal definition of the keys ranking).
+The script computes the **ranking** of the real key byte among the 256 possible candidate bytes depending on the number of attack traces the trained model takes as input for prediction: this is a classical classification algorithm efficiency check in SCA.
 The evolution of the rank with respect to the number of traces is plotted using `matplotlib`.

 This script takes as an argument the name of a file containing a python dict with the following keys: